joakimTI/SyriaTel-Customer-Churn-Classifier/README.md

 * **total intl charge:** total amount of money the customer was charged by the Telecom company for international calls
 * **customer service calls:** number of calls the customer has made to customer service
 * **churn:** true if the customer terminated their contract, otherwise false
-# Gets the number of rows and columns in the dataset
-df.shape
-Dataset has 3333 rows and 21 columns
-Check the data type held by each column and number of non-null values
-# Check the data type held by each column and number of non-null values
-df.info()
-There are no null values in this dataset.
-Check for row duplicates below:
-# Checks for row duplicates
-df.duplicated().sum()

 ### Feature Selection
-For feature selection, I'll first divide the dataset features into continous and categorical features. df.nunique()
+For feature selection, I'll first divide the dataset features into continous and categorical features.

 #### Continuous Features:
 * account length
 * number vmail messages